Adam L. Braverman: Education

-Legal career
+Career

 Upon graduation from law school, Braverman served as a law clerk to Judge Consuelo Callahan of the United States Court of Appeals for the Ninth Circuit and Judge Reggie Walton of the United States District Court for the District of Columbia.
 He was in private practice at Goodwin Procter LLP in Washington, D.C., where his practice focused on civil litigation, white-collar defense, and internal investigations.

-United States Attorney
+United States attorney

-Braverman previously served in the United States Attorney's Office for the Southern District of California, including as the United States Attorney and as Deputy Chief of the Criminal Enterprise section.
+Braverman previously served in the United States Attorney's Office for the Southern District of California, including as the United States attorney and as deputy chief of the Criminal Enterprise section.
 He was sworn in as U.S. Attorney on November 16, 2017.
 He left office on January 16, 2019, upon the swearing in of his successor, Robert S. Brewer Jr.

 Expired nomination to district court

-On August 28, 2019, President Trump announced his intent to nominate Braverman to serve as a United States district judge for the United States District Court for the Southern District of California.
+On August 28, 2019, President Donald Trump announced his intent to nominate Braverman to serve as a United States district judge for the United States District Court for the Southern District of California.
 On October 17, 2019, his nomination was sent to the Senate.
-President Trump nominated Braverman to the seat vacated by Judge Roger Benitez, who took senior status on December 31, 2017.
+President Trump nominated Braverman to the seat vacated by Judge Roger Benitez, who assumed senior status on December 31, 2017.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On February 13, 2020, his renomination was sent to the Senate.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.